Mansonia annulifera

 Mansonia (Mansonioides) annulifera is a species of zoophilic mosquito belonging to the genus Mansonia.

 Distribution

 It shows a wide range of distribution from east to west.
 It is found in Australia, Bangladesh, Cambodia, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, New Guinea (Island); Papua New Guinea, Philippines, Sri Lanka, Thailand and Vietnam.

 Behavior

-It is an endophilic species, prefer to rest indoor places.
-Adults normally active in one after midnight and before dawn.
+It is an endophilic species, preferring to rest indoors.
+Adults are normally active between midnight and dawn.

 Medical importance

-It shows high affinity for human biting and is a potent vector of Brugia malayi to cause Malayan filariasis.
-In 1980, Japanese encephalitis virus was isolated from M. annulifera from India, which was the first isolation of the virus from this mosquito.
+It shows a high affinity for human biting and is a potent vector of Brugia malayi to cause Malayan filariasis.
+In 1980, The Japanese encephalitis virus was isolated from M. annulifera from India, which was the first isolation of the virus from this mosquito.